 - “Jazz”

 Few pieces of art have gripped me in the same way “Jazz” did when I read the first word, an onomatopoeia at that: “Sth.”
 Opening the novel by mimicking the sound of one kissing their teeth, Morrison is at her most intimate and cerebral, two words that describe well the time-bending, perspective-shifting, heart-wrenching and emotional story that she presents to readers.
 We open with Joe and Violet Trace divided after leaving a funeral: the funeral of Joe’s eighteen-year-old lover, in which Violet caused a scene by stabbing the face of the dead girl.
 She earns the nickname “Violent” for her outburst, and Joe, in unending despair at his actions, is silent and lost.
 Morrison spends every remaining word in the novel analyzing how these two ended up where they were.
-Morrison dives into each of their personal backgrounds; delivers luscious, lyrical, almost enigmatic descriptions of the city of Baltimore; and offers academic-level analyzation of sublimation (the psychological concept of one redirecting their unacceptable impulses into more socially acceptable ones).
+Morrison dives into each of their personal backgrounds; delivers luscious, lyrical, almost enigmatic descriptions of the city of Harlem; and offers academic-level analyzation of sublimation (the psychological concept of one redirecting their unacceptable impulses into more socially acceptable ones).
 The epitome, in my opinion, of an unforgettable story, “Jazz” sends readers to every corner of this narrative, asking them to understand the perspectives and actions of these two unusual characters, no matter what they’ve done.
 Because of this unconditional empathy by Morrison, I find it to be her best, most important work of literature.

 I am by no means a Toni Morrison scholar, but I am absolutely a Toni Morrison lover.
 So, if there are any major discrepancies between mine and your own list, I am more than happy to discuss her work even further.
 A fantastic time for such discussion would be at Baker’s own Literary Salon happening Nov.
 14 at the Lumberyard Arts Center in Baldwin City, Kan.
 Regardless of our differences in favorites, or even if you have no familiarity with Morrison’s works, we can all learn something from one of the greatest authors in American history, who internationally advanced literature and social conversation as we know it.